An Exegetical Commentary

 Nereus: Grk.
 Nēreus, masc. name.
 The etymology of the name is uncertain.
 Among the Acta Sanctorum (Acts of the Saints) connected with the early church in Rome are the "Acts of Nereus and Achilleus" which call them chamberlains of Domitilla, the niece of Caesar Vespasian, and relate their influence over her in persuading her to remain a virgin (ISBE). and his sister: Grk. adelphē, sister.
 Given the pronoun "his" and the absence of "wife" as in 1 Corinthians 9:5, adelphē should be taken here in the literal sense as a sibling.

 and Olympas: Grk.
 Olumpas, masc. name, perhaps a form of Olumpos, the mountain home of Greek gods.
 Nothing is known of him beyond Paul's reference here. and all the saints: pl. of Grk. hagios, lit. "holy ones."
-See the note on verse 2 above. who are with them: Very likely this is an allusion to a house congregation.
+See verse 2 above. who are with them: Very likely this is an allusion to a house congregation.
 Rome was a large place, making it probable that there were circles of believers in several sections of the city.
 They would certainly maintain communication and, when necessity dictated, could arrange to meet together (Harrison).

 16― Greet one another with a holy kiss.
 All the churches of Christ greet you.